If you ask your grandfather what he is invested in, he will probably say stocks, bonds, and possibly precious metals.

 - Corporate Bonds: debt securities issued by corporations to fund ongoing operations.

-Of these three categories, government bonds are considered to be the safest and lowest risk investment, but each of them can be good short-term investment options at the very least.
+Of these three categories, government bonds are considered to be the safest and lowest-risk investment, but each of them can be a good short-term investment option at the very least.

 On average, CNN reports government bonds have returned around 5 to 6% per year since 1926.

 Since stocks have historically had some of the highest returns among the assets mentioned, people often think about investing all of their money in stocks, but this is where you should follow the advice of a qualified investment professional.

 Most investment portfolios include a mix of stocks and bonds, but maybe you should consider investing 100% in stocks.